 – Failed to properly maintain rental car

 Florida courts apply what is known as “comparative negligence” when awarding compensation in any type of car accident claim, including those involving rental cars.
 If both drivers are determined to have some responsibility for an accident; the judge and/or jury must decide to what percentage each party’s negligence contributed to the accident.
+A party found to be more than 50% at fault will not be able to recover damages.

 Learn more about comparative negligence and car accident claims in Florida.